“High” is always relative

 One can compare the bill to previous bills or to those of one’s peers with similar family size and usage patterns to determine if the bill is too high.

 Whatever its amount – it is almost always possible to reduce electricity bills further.
-For instance, if you are using incandescent bulbs and you replace just one of them with an LED light you will reduce your electricity bill by 13 kWh per month!
+For instance, if you are using incandescent bulbs and you replace just one of them with an LED you will reduce your electricity bill by 13 kWh per month!
 Indeed many American families live in off-grid homes lit with energy sipping LED lighting and watch your utility bills drop.

 Time for some detective work